nrbellman/Undergrad-Labs/README.md

 # Undergrad-Labs
-A collection of labs and projects completed for the BS in Computer Science at Millersville University of Pennsylvania
+A collection of labs and projects completed for courses as part of the Computer Science Major at Millersville University of Pennsylvania